Is your LinkedIn Profile optimised?

 – Background image related to your industry

-– Customise headline – ideally more than just your current job description.
-It should summarise who you are as an employee and your goal/mission.
+– A custom headline: ideally it should include more than just your current job description and summarises who you are as an employee and your goal/mission.

 – List relevant skills with keywords